 There are currently 34 bird species state-listed as endangered or threatened species in New Jersey.
-A few of these, such as the black skimmer (Rynchops niger), roseate tern (Stena dougallii), and the least tern (Sternula antillarum), are likely to occur along the beaches of Long Beach Island (NJDEP, 2012).
+A few of these, such as the black skimmer (Rynchops niger), the least tern (Sternula antillarum), and the roseate tern (Stena dougallii) are likely to occur along the beaches of Long Beach Island (NJDEP, 2012).
+The piping plover and roseate tern are state-listed endangered species that have the potential to occur in the vicinity of the project areal.
 Several raptors occur in the vicinity of the project area include the state-listed endangered northern harrier (Circus cyaneus), short eared owl (Asio flammeus), osprey (Pandion haliaetus), and barred owl (Strix varia).

-Although primarily found within the Delaware Bay shoreline and not the ocean coast, the red knot (Calidris canutus) is currently a candidate species for listing for Endangered Species Act protection by the U.S. Fish and Wildlife Service.
+Although primarily found within the Delaware Bay shoreline and not the ocean coast, the red knot (Calidris canutus) is currently proposed for listing under Endangered Species Act protection by the U.S. Fish and Wildlife Service.
 The New Jersey Department of Environmental Protection reports that both horseshoe crabs and red knots numbers have declined by over 75 percent since the early 1990's.
 The state listed threatened black rail (Laterallus jamaicensis) nests in emergent tidal marshes in the surrounding area.
-The piping plover (Charadrius melodus) is the only bird species under the jurisdiction of the US Fish and Wildlife Service that may be found in the vicinity that may nest directly in the project's placement area.

 The harbor porpoise (Phocoena phocoena) and the bottlenose dolphin (Tursiops truncatus) are New Jersey species of special concern.
-The harbor porpoise has been proposed for listing as threatened under the Endangered Species Act.
+These species, as are all marine mammals, are protected under the Marine Mammal Protection Act.
 While mid-Atlantic waters are the southern extreme of their distribution, stranding data indicate a strong presence of harbor porpoise off the coast of New Jersey, predominately during spring.
 The northern diamondback terrapin (Malaclemys terrapin terrapin), considered a "species of special concern", is known to occupy Barnegat Bay.
 The diamondback terrapin occupies brackish tidal marshes and nests on sandy bay beaches.